mesosphere/marathon/docs/docs/networking.md

 The following use cases explore how you can configure port mapping to meet your needs.

-You will configure 3 defined ports (`containerPort`, `hostPort`, and `servicePort`) and the label for `VIP_0` in your port mapping.
+You can configure 3 defined ports: `containerPort`, `hostPort`, and `servicePort`, as well as the label for `VIP_0` in your port mapping.

 All applications on Mesos are hosted in containers.
-Containers can be run in bridge or host mode.
+Containers can run with a network configuration in bridge or host mode.

-Let us assume an app called "ACME," and that the actual application opens port `8080`.
+Let us assume an application called "ACME," which opens port `8080`.

 #### Host Mode Use Case